Wednesday, October 15, 2025

 Could you please explain Col 1:20-23 for I think it contradicts your teaching on salvation.

-Some of you might have questions about Salvation being
+Some of you might have questions

-a gift received by faith alone.
+received by faith alone.

-As this viewer who asked about a passage in Colossians.
+Like this viewer who asked

 Could you please explain Col 1:20-23

-for I think
+for I think it contradicts

-it contradicts your teaching on salvation.
+your teaching on salvation.

 Thank you for any help.